Personal Injury Law in Florida

 If your Florida personal injury lawsuit goes before a judge or jury, your legal team will be ready with a request for damages.
 In personal injury cases, there are three types of damage awards a court may order the defendant to pay to compensate you for the damage they inflicted.

-Special compensatory damages reimburse you for things such as lost income, medical bills and insurance deductibles.
+Special compensatory damages reimburse you for things such as lost income, medical bills, and insurance deductibles.
 You submit receipts proving these losses.

-General compensatory damages are subjective.
-If you receive special compensatory damages, you may also collect general damages.
-If your injury was particularly painful, you might request that the judge order the defendant compensate you for the pain and anguish.
+General compensatory damages are more subjective.
+If you’re awarded special compensatory damages, you may also be eligible to receive general damages.
+For example, if your injury caused significant pain and suffering, you can request that the defendant compensate you for the emotional and physical anguish you endured.

 Statute of Limitations in Florida Personal Injury Law?